n2pakbong/n2pakbong.github.io/index.md

 ---

 <style>
-/* Make the page title left-aligned instead of centered */ .page-title {
+/* Hide the big "Home" heading on this page only */ .page-title {
-  text-align: left;
+  display: none;
 }
 </style>